 So why am I writing about this on my children’s art and pedagogy blog?
 Well, the epistemological connections between the Italian Renaissance and my practice/research are strong and congruent.
-My research is embedded in social constructivist learning theory, an educational approach that emphasises the specific social, cultural and historical context in which human knowledge is produced.
+My research expands upon socio-cultural learning theory, an educational approach that emphasises the specific social, cultural and historical context in which human knowledge is produced.
 This also explores the contribution individuals make to their learning, development and growth.

 Take Giovanni Bellini’s ‘Madonna in the Meadow’ (pictured above).
 The female figure is sitting in the rural landscape of Northern Italy nursing her child.
 All symbols of ethereal divinity, such as the heavens and gold rays, have been removed and replaced with a scene of provincial life.
 To me, the painting connects the internal world of the woman with the everyday events happening in the landscape.
 This suggests that the development of her spiritual, emotional and intellectual being is deeply intertwined with her own human experience and not being determined from above.
 Such a proposition supports an understanding of human growth as being actively constructed within an individual.